 5. Making memories at the three highest motorable roads

 Duh!
 Obviously.
-I mean it's not every day that you will be road-tripping the highest motorable roads in the world, right?
+I mean, it's not every day that you will be road-tripping the highest motorable roads in the world, right?
 So there will come a time (it happened with us) that you will just give up on taking pictures and just look out of the window and take it all in as you travel.
 This will happen because every inch is beautiful and you just can't keep clicking.
 But do keep in mind to get back some memories of these three points.
 Our best memory was at Changla Pass, where we experienced snowfall for the very first time in our lives!

 6. Understanding the locals and their ways of living

 Locals here have been living in these rough terrains for years and have made a living from such limited resources.
 There is so much to learn from them.
 We need to be grateful for the lives we live where most things are available to us.
-While chatting with this old uncle Mashooq, he told us how he used his only tool, the hand-weaver and has made a living for himself and his family making clothes out of camel skin for years now.
-When asked about the hardships he faced, he just said no there are none and greeted us 'Julley' in a happy tone, as we took his leave.
+While chatting with uncle Mashooq, he told us how he used his only tool, the hand-weaver, and has made a living for himself and his family making clothes out of camel skin for years now.
+When asked about the hardships he faced, he just said no there are none, and greeted us 'Julley' in a happy tone, as we took his leave.

 7. Staying with the locals & experiencing the joy of giving

 The locals here live a very content life.
-They never expect anything extra from you.
+They expect nothing extra from you.
 In fact, they open their hearts and do more than just renting you their homes.
 They make you feel like family.
 What can you do in return?
 Just give them the love and respect they deserve, keep their places and surroundings clean, and if possible carry some books, pencils, crayons for the kids there.
 We did it and they were so happy.
 One of them came to us with his new book and pencil and showed us how he had learned to write his name.
 That joy was priceless.